All Sin is Equal Right? Why You Can’t Have it Both Ways

 For the longest time, I felt my first husband doesn’t deserve God’s grace.
 He abused me physically, verbally, and emotionally for almost fifteen years.
 I certainly did not want to extend him grace.
 No way!
 You know when the Holy Spirit, is convicting your heart.

 I can not do it!
 Look at all he made me endure!
 All the suffering, isolation, and hurt!
 I even attempted suicide, because I felt, it was my only way to stop the pain!

-You mean to tell me if I want to receive your grace, then I must extend him grace?
+Do you mean to tell me if I want to receive God’s grace, I must extend Him grace?

 Softly spoken in my spirit…..YES!!

 Now I just feel sadness for him because he’s living apart from God.
 Now, my Prayer is that he will fall to his knees in repentance, and ask for God’s grace and mercy.

 I haven’t seen or spoken to him in a very long time but I have told him…I forgive you!
 Trust me, it didn’t happen overnight.
 It took a long time.
 In all honesty, it took me way longer than I care to admit.

 YOU WANT TO HAVE IT BOTH WAYS, DON’T YOU?